aws-samples/aws2tf/README.md

 ### Importing from a deployed stack

-Often Organisations (and AWS blogs and workshops) deploy resources for use using a stack.
+Often Organisations (and AWS blogs/workshops) deploy resources for use using a stack.

 aws2tf can convert these to terraform for you using the -s [stack set name] option